-- 1. The Employers and the Union agree to establish a Joint Review Committee (the Committee).
-The terms of reference for the Committee include the following: - Review the current and past bargaining structure and bargaining processes related to common table bargaining; - Identify and review successes and challenges of the past structure and bargaining process related to common table bargaining; - Examine the future of the common table bargaining, including the potential for expansion of the common table and barriers related thereto; - Examine the potential to develop a standardized sectoral agreement(s); and - Report the committee's findings back to the parties' respective principals. - 2.
-The committee shall be made up of four (4) representatives chosen by the Employers and up to four (4) representatives chosen by the local unions.
-The committee shall also include up to two (2) representatives from PSEA and up to two (2) representatives from BCGEU.
-The committee will also extend an invitation to representatives from the Federation of Post-Secondary Educators (FPSE) to participate as members of the committee.
-Participation by representatives of FPSE will not alter the terms of reference of the committee. - 3.
-The findings of the committee will be submitted to the parties' respective principals for review.
-For the Employer, the principals include the respective College Board of Directors and the Post-Secondary Employers' Association Board of Directors. - 4.
-Leaves of absence and compensation for attendance at meetings by union representatives on the committee shall be governed by the provisions of the applicable local collective agreement. - 5.
-The committee will conclude its work no later than June 30, 2013 at which time this Letter of Understanding will expire.
+- 1. The Employers and the Union agree to establish a Joint Review Committee (the "Committee").
+The terms of reference for the Committee include the following: - Examine the potential to develop a standardized agreement by reviewing local collective agreements of parties to this Common Agreement; and - Report the Committee's findings back to the parties' respective principals. - 2.
+The Committee shall be made up of one representative from each participating Employer and one representative from each participating Union.
+The Committee shall also include up to two (2) representatives from PSEA and up to two (2) representatives from FPSE. - 3.
+The findings of the Committee will be submitted to the parties' respective principals for review.
+For the Employer, the principals include the respective institution Board of Directors and the Post-Secondary Employers' Association Board of Directors. - 4.
+Leaves of absence and compensation for attendance at meetings by union representatives on the Committee shall be governed by the provisions of the applicable local collective agreement. - 5.
+Both Employers and Unions will bear the cost of their respective representatives' attendance including travel. - 6.
+The Committee will begin its work after ratification of the last participating Employer and Union, and conclude its work no later than January 1, 2018 at which time this Letter of Understanding will expire.